Monday, February 22, 2010

 Oh, and watch what you store your pets food in as well!
 There are many, many pet storage containers made of plastic, but we are happy to see stainless steel and jute pet food storage containers hitting the market as well.
 Watch for resource links in our next post.

 Update: 7-1-2012 - On July 30th, 2012, stainless steel pet bowls sold in several Petco stores in the Chicago area were found to be radioactive and taken off the shelves.
-Read our updated post to learn more about these bowls, how they may have become radioactive and how you may be able to prevent purchase of stainless steel bowls that are safer.
+Read our updated post to learn more about these bowls, how they may have become radioactive and how you may be able to purchase stainless steel bowls that are safer.